JazminVidal/gop-dnn-epadb/README.md

 git clone https://github.com/JazminVidal/gop-dnn-epadb.git
 ```

-2. Download Librispeech ASR acoustic model from Kaldi a move it or link it inside the top directory of the repository:
+2. Download Librispeech ASR acoustic model from Kaldi and move it or link it inside the top directory of the repository:

 ```
 wget https://kaldi-asr.org/models/13/0013_librispeech_s5.tar.gz